 Healthcare Compliance and Cloud Computing

 Cloud computing is revolutionizing every facet of healthcare services.
-HIPAA- compliant storage, applications, and varied networks worldwide are trending to the Cloud, solving complex infrastructure issues and data protection solutions.
+HIPAA- compliant storage, applications, and varied networks worldwide are trending to the cloud, solving complex infrastructure issues and data protection solutions.

 The following post highlights a few of the challenges and innovations healthcare organizations face in a world of increasing cloud adoption and rampant cyber-raids.